 - I began sweating after years of not sweating when partaking in physical exercise

-- My stomach would bloat very quickly (even when consuming safe foods), this went down overtime
+- My stomach would bloat very quickly (even when consuming safe foods), but this went down over time

 - Feelings of anxiety (including social anxiety and panic episodes) slowly reduced but feelings of depressed mood increased

 - I had lots of mental fog and exhaustion.
 I felt really tired all the time